Sadaf-Khademi/INSE6220FinalProject/README.md

 # Final Project of INSE6220
-Run the code in Google Colab
+Open the INSE6220FinalProject.ipynb in Google Colab